argoproj/argo-workflows/examples/README.md

       command: [runB]
 ```

-In this workflow, both steps `A` and `B` would have the same log level set to `INFO` and can easily be changed between workflow submissions using the `-p` flag.
+In this workflow, both steps `A` and `B` would have the same log-level set to `INFO` and can easily be changed between workflow submissions using the `-p` flag.

 ## Steps

-In this example, we'll see how to create multi-step workflows as well as how to define more than one template in a workflow spec and how to create nested workflows.
-Be sure to read the comments.
-They provide useful explanations.
+In this example, we'll see how to create multi-step workflows, how to define more than one template in a workflow spec, and how to create nested workflows.
+Be sure to read the comments as they provide useful explanations.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow